LBacchiani/session-subtyping-tool/README.md

 - [Python (3.X version)](https://www.python.org/downloads/)
 - [Ghc](https://www.haskell.org/platform/)
 - Depending on your setup, you might need to install extra Haskell packages (GHC's complaints will help you figure these out and you can install them with `cabal`).
+- If you are working on a Linux distribution, you will need to edit * general_config.json inserting the command used to open images from command line.

 ### Compiling Haskell sources:
 Here, we assume that you have a terminal open and that you are in one of the folder containing Haskell source code in session-type-utilities subdirectories (do the same for all algorithms and type viewer)